deanayac/android-architecture-kotlin/README.md

 Getting Started
 ---------------
-generate an api key to consume the api of. -> https://developers.themoviedb.org/ add key in "single(named("apiKey")) { "KEY" }" in class di.kt
+Generate an api key to consume the api of. -> https://developers.themoviedb.org/ add key in "single(named("apiKey")) { "KEY" }" in class di.kt

 * `Presentation patterns`